 There are several types of substrate that can be used for bedding for Royal pythons.

 Newspaper and paper towel are good choices.
 You can replace it whenever the snake defecates or as needed and they are relatively inexpensive.

 Cleaning your snakes enclosure is important, spot cleaning is not a good idea.
 Leaving urates and defecation in a hot humid environment at same level that your snake occupies is a very bad practice.
-It will lead to illness sooner for later.
+It will lead to illness sooner or later.

 We use unprinted white newspaper offcuts.
 A drawback to this type of substrate is simply aesthetics, in that it doesn’t look natural.
 This is often an issue for the snake keeper rather than the snake!

-A popular choice for bedding is Aspen and it’s easy for you to see when it needs to be changed.
-Its downside is it tends to go mouldy fairly easily when wet.
+A popular choice for bedding is Aspen and its easy for you to see when it needs to be changed.
+Its downside is it tends to go mouldy fairly easily when it’s wet.
 Since the humidity level of a royal python’s enclosures is fairly high, this can sometimes cause problems and lead to respiratory infection.